visualon-inc/visualon-html5-demos/README.md

 # VisualOn HTML5+ Player Project Setup and Demos

 ## Get the evaluation SDK
 The VisualOn HTML5+ Player evaluation SDK is provided upon request.
-Please [click here](https://www.visualon.com/index.php/contact) to contact us to request an SDK or communicate directly with us.
+Please [**CLICK HERE**](https://www.visualon.com/index.php/contact) to contact us to request an SDK or communicate directly with us.

 ## Prerequisite
 Please refer to Tools/setuphttpserver/Win32/README.txt or Tools/setuphttpserver/MacOS/README.md to check how to setup an HTTP